merchantinresidence/abra-docs/schema.md

 1. Create a backup of your schema
 2. Validate your changes in a [JSON validator](https://jsonformatter.curiousconcept.com/)

-To customize your schema, go to the "Settings" page and then select "Edit JSON".
+To change your schema, go to the "Settings" page and then select "Edit JSON".
 You'll see a default schema in the code editor.

-At any point, you can revert to the latest default for your theme by clicking "Revert to default".
+?> At any point, you can revert to the latest default for your theme by clicking "Revert to default".

 _The outline of a schema_